foliovision/businesspress/readme.txt

 Plugin also supports fail2ban, see install instructions.

+**Plain text editing**

+You can disable the TinyMCE editor (WordPress < 5, or when Classic Editor is installed) to have full control over your post HTML.

 **Tweaks**

 * Enable Google style results - Gives you similar layout and keyword highlight.